hacktoon/nami/README.md

 - Rename IndexMap to RandomQueue

 #### GeologyTileMap
-  - primary geology terrain
+  - ContinentLayer
+    - composed by 1 or 2 subcontinents
-  - secondary geology terrain
+  - SubContinentLayer
-  - rivers from plains to basins often make rapids
+    - if land, connected to another land by bridge
-  - rivers from plateaus to plains often make waterfalls
+  - Height of terrain often make waterfalls|rapids
-  - add canyons where rivers meet a higher terrain
+  - Add canyons where rivers meet a higher terrain

 #### CivilTileMap
 - Determine capitals and villages